SUDO-j182/pixel-editor/README.md

 - Colour selection palette
 - Click or drag to draw and erase
 - Works on desktop and mobile

-## Planned Updates

 - Save/load artwork locally
 - Export as .png

+## Planned Updates

 - Add shape tools and undo/redo
 - Optional favicon preview mode
+- Add zoom in/out feature for use with 32x and 64x grid

 ## Live Demo